slawekradzyminski/awesome-testing.com/_posts/2024-12-08-from-live-suggestions.md

 - **Ability to attach files from the project**: When using LLM chat, the currently opened file is often automatically included in the prompt.
 However, the IDE should provide an easy way to attach additional files from the project to extend the context of the query.

-- **Ability to attach project context**: The IDE should support chatting with the entire project context (e.g., `@workspace` in GitHub Copilot’s VSCode plugin).
+- **Ability to attach project context**: The IDE should support chatting with the entire project context (e.g., `@workspace` in GitHub Copilot's VSCode plugin).
 In this mode, the IDE selects relevant files to include in the prompt automatically.
 The effectiveness of this feature depends heavily on code quality and project size.

-- **Multi-modality support**: With advancements in LLMs, it’s now possible to use various input types, such as images, audio, and documents, in prompts.
+- **Multi-modality support**: With advancements in LLMs, it's now possible to use various input types, such as images, audio, and documents, in prompts.
 The IDE should allow users to attach files in these modalities, converting them into text before querying the LLM.
 For example, tools like [LangChain](https://python.langchain.com/docs/integrations/document_loaders/) offer document loaders that can easily integrate into an IDE to process non-textual inputs.

 - **Ability to index tool documentation**: The IDE should support a built-in Vector Database to index documentation for commonly used tools like React, Python, or others.
 For instance, prompting with `@OpenAI` could retrieve relevant, pre-indexed documentation that matches the query, streamlining the development process.